Snoopbobb/utryout/readme.md

 A live web application built using Laravel, MySQL, Bootstrap, jQuery, JavaScript, Google Maps api, Stripe api, for users to post and search for youth sports tryouts in their area.

 The app allows coaches and organizations to post their tryout information.
 Parents can then search through the tryouts to find a tryout by sport, by age, and/or by location.
+Parents can also sign up for automatic email alerts if any tryout is posted that match their needs.

 The app uses Google Maps api to map the tryouts and also uses a radius search for users to search within a selected radius for tryout listings near them.